 Number of examples vary with the length of your content

 In longer blogs- more examples with good description will work, in short content, a few examples with in-depth analysis will do.

 Make point, illustrate, evaluate- PIE as abbreviation

-PIE is very much alike the example post.
+PIE is very much like the example post.
 In place of examples, points are made with the help of statements about the topic of your blog or article.
-The blog is divided in sections and every section makes a distinct point and then it is discussed and examples are given on the points being made.
+The blog is divided into sections and every section makes a distinct point and then it is discussed and examples are given on the points being made.